noloader/Android-PRNG/README.md

 Android-PRNG is a sample Android NDK project to demonstrate two topics.
-First, it shows you how to compile a real shared object using the Crypto++ library on Android.
+First, it shows you how to compile a shared object using the Crypto++ library on Android.
 Second, it shows you how to sample sensors to accumulate seed data to use with a software based random number generator.

 The project requires the Crypto++ library built for Android with architectures armeabi-v7a, arm64-v8a, x64 and x86_64.
 The project looks for them in the following locations based on architecture: